 5 Ways To Get Free Internet For Students

-The COVID-19 Pandemic made life harder for our students.
-They had to stop going to school and start online classes to reduce the spread of the novel coronavirus.
-However, not everyone has access to the Internet due to its high costs and availability.
+As a student who experienced the challenges brought about by the COVID-19 Pandemic, I understand firsthand the difficulties we faced.
+We were abruptly transitioned from physical classrooms to online learning to curb the spread of the virus.
+However, it became evident that not all students had the necessary access to the Internet, mainly due to its cost and limited availability.
 That is why internet providers are doing something to help with the situation.
 They offer free or discounted internet and Wi-Fi options to students from low-income households.

 The COVID-19 Pandemic made life harder for our students